diegoclair/microservices-codeeducation/README.md

   - Elastic Search

 ## Extras
-In this repo, you will find the module challenges that I did during the course.
+In this repo, you'll find the module with challenges that I did during the course.